labcbb/sRNA/README.md

 cat("All packages loaded successfully!\n")
 ```

-Please also set up a group_info.txt as below.
+Please also set up a sample.txt as below.

 ```
 sample  group